MBA IT Management Areas of Study

 The WGU Master of Business AdministrationIT Management program content is based on the knowledge and skills that provide expertise in the areas of business and information technology management.
 WGU's challenging MBA program is for individuals who already possess real-world experience and seek in-depth knowledge in business and information technology management.

-Graduate-Level IT Management
+IT Project Management